Amy: Two weeks. Fry never left your side for a minute.

 - In chapter 7 Shinji got knocked out during a battle and slept for two days.
 Asuka stood sleeping by his side, waiting for him waking up.

 - Children of an Elder God: After her transformation into a Deep One, Ritsuko fell unconscious and was in a coma for five hundred and twenty-eight years.
 Maya kept watch over her, leading a mostly normal life and even occasionally dating, but remaining as long as possible by her bedside, patiently hoping for Ritsuko waking up.
 When she finally and suddenly woke up, Maya was overjoyed.

 - Evangelion 303:

 - After Asuka fell into a coma, Shinji kept watch over her relentlessly.
-He spent the whole of his free time beside her bed, and you needed a crane to pry him away that room.
+He spent the whole of his free time beside her bed, and you needed a crane to pry him away from that room.